Thermal conductivity reduction in (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C high entropy carbide from extrinsic lattice defects: Abstract

 \section{Abstract}

-High entropy carbide ceramics with simple crystal structures and randomly-distributed multiple principal cations have shown a unique set of characteristics including high temperature stability, low thermal conductivity, and possible radiation tolerance.
-While high degrees of chemical disorder have been shown to suppress thermal conductivity in these materials, to date, little investigation has been made on the effects of additional, extrinsically-generated structural defects on thermal transport.
-Here, (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C is exposed to Zr ions at a variety of temperatures to generate a micron-scale, structural-defect-bearing layer.
-The thermal conductivity of this layer is measured using spatial domain thermoreflectance (SDTR) and the resulting reduction in lattice thermal transport estimated.
-Little change in lattice thermal conductivity for 500$^\circ$C exposure, and a 20\% reduction at 25$^\circ$C, suggests that dislocation loops are contributing little to phonon scattering while nanoscale defects still contribute to conductivity reduction, offering a pathway for thermal engineering in these materials.
+High entropy carbides ceramics with randomly-distributed multiple principal cations have shown high temperature stability, low thermal conductivity, and possible radiation tolerance.
+While chemical disorder has been shown to suppress thermal conductivity in these materials, little investigation has been made on the effects of additional, extrinsically-generated structural defects on thermal transport.
+Here, (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C is exposed to Zr ions to generate a micron-scale, structural-defect-bearing layer.
+The reduction in lattice thermal transport is measured using laser thermoreflectance.
+Conductivity changes from different implantation temperatures suggest dislocation loops contribute little to phonon scattering while nanoscale defects serve as effective scatterers, offering a pathway for thermal engineering.